-More than 1 million Australians have diabetes, a condition which carries an increased risk of developing eye complications.
+More than 1 million Australians have diabetes, a condition that carries an increased risk of developing eye complications.
 Diabetic eye disease includes complications such as diabetic retinopathy, diabetic macular oedema, cataracts and glaucoma.

 Diabetes is the leading cause of blindness in working-age adults.
 People with type 1 and type 2 diabetes are at risk.
 It’s possible to be unaware that you have severe diabetic eye disease and suddenly go blind.
-Fortunately most cases of blindness can be prevented with regular eye examinations and proper care.
+Fortunately, most cases of blindness can be prevented with regular eye examinations and proper care.1

 The persistently high blood sugar levels that occur with diabetes can damage the retina’s small blood vessels (capillaries), which deliver oxygen and nutrients.
-Diabetic retinopathy affects around 15% of people with diabetes and there are three main types:
+Diabetic retinopathy affects up to a third of people with diabetes over the age of 502 and there are three main types:

 A cataract is a clouding of the lens in the eye.
 Left untreated, cataracts can eventually lead to blindness.
-People with diabetes are more likely to develop cataracts at an earlier age, and suffer visual impairment faster than those without the condition.
-Learn more
+People with diabetes are more likely to develop cataracts at an earlier age and suffer visual impairment faster than those without the condition.1,3

 Diabetic eye conditions often have no signs or symptoms, particularly in the early stages.
 By the time someone with diabetes notices changes in their vision, the condition is quite advanced.